TuShArBhArDwA/weavy-clone/docs/LLD.md

     // 3.
 Execute nodes in topological order
     // 4.
 Trigger parallel tasks for independent nodes
     // 5.
 Collect results and update database
+    // 6.
+FAILURE HANDLING: If any node fails, stop workflow immediately.
+Do not retry.
   }
 });
 ```